Researchers

 Information on Outgoing Federal Subawards

-Information on Federal Awards and Intergovernmental Personnel Act (IPA) Agreements
+Information on Federal Awards

 Non Federal Funding Opportunities

+10-Mar Communication received by the Office of Sponsored Programs.
+Please review the attached Notice of Court Order and attached Preliminary Injunction Order (PI).
+PFLAG v.
+Trump – Notice and PI 03.10.2025 5-Mar Important Notice for Grant Recipients Received by: Office of Sponsored Programs Message: Please review the following documents: If you have questions, please reach out to your Grant Officer.
 11-Feb UPDATE - Message to Research Recipients “In compliance with the Temporary Restraining Order issued on January 31, 2025, in the United States District Court in the District of Rhode Island, the purpose of this communication is to rescind the following CDC communications effective immediately: 2-Feb Communication sent to the Office of Sponsored Programs.
 “The U.S. Department of Health and Human Services (HHS)/Centers for Disease Control and Prevention (CDC) is providing the attached notice of temporary restraining order (TRO) pursuant to a case pending in the U.S. District Court in the District of Rhode Island to all CDC contracgtors.
 This case challenges an alleged “pause” of certain Federal financial assistance, related to OMB Memorandum M-25-13, Temporary Pause of Agency Grant, Loan, and Other Financial Assistance Programs (Jan.
 27, 2025) (“OMB Memo”).
 The TRO prohibits certain actions by HHS and the other defendant agencies and is effective immediately and until furtherorder of the court.
 This Notice is being provided pursuant to the Court’s directive that notice of the order be provided “to all Defendants and agencies and their employees, contractors, and grantees by Monday, February 3, 2025, at 9 a.m.”
 A copy of the Court’s Order is located in the link below.
 If you have any questions, please contact contractnotification@cdc.gov 31-Jan Communication sent to award recipients and shared with the Office of Sponsored Programs.
 29-Jan Communication sent to award recipients and shared with the Office of Sponsored Programs.
 “Dear Recipient: This Centers for Disease Control and Prevention (CDC) award is funded in whole or in part with United States Government foreign assistance funds.
 To implement Executive Orders entitled Ending Radical and Wasteful Government DEI Programs and Preferencing and Initial Rescissions of Harmful Executive Orders and Action, you must immediately terminate, to the maximum extent, all programs, personnel, activities, or contracts promoting “diversity, equity, and inclusion” (DEI) at every level and activity, regardless of your location or the citizenship of employees or contractors, that are supported with funds from this award.
 Any vestige, remnant, or re-named piece of any DEI programs funded by the U.S. government under this award are immediately, completely, and permanently terminated.
 No additional costs must be incurred that would be used to support any DEI programs, personnel, or activities.
 If you are a global recipient and have previously received this notification regarding DEI activities, please follow those instructions accordingly.”
-Communication sent to the Office of Sponsored Programs.
+PFLAG v.
+Trump - Notice of Order and Preliminary Injunction (PI) 03.10.2025

 Please direct questions to PRISM@cdc.gov